hyejeong0617/hyejeong0617/README.md

 PhD-trained scientist applying machine learning to biological and regulatory datasets — genomics, food safety surveillance, and EU regulatory data.

-What separates my work from generic data science: **I know what the data actually means**.
-Recognising MNAR missingness patterns in regulatory submissions, interpreting MDR classifications in AMR surveillance, or knowing why a seasonal bimodal pattern in outbreak data reflects pathogen ecology rather than a reporting artefact — these decisions come from domain knowledge, not from the algorithm.

 Open to **Life Sciences Data Analyst / Scientist** roles in biotech, pharma, CRO, and food safety — Germany or remote.

 ---